Gkcloud5/Better-future/Learning/Programming/Bash/Conditional Statement/About if - Bash.md

 [ -b FILE] --> TRUE if FILE exists and is a block-special file [ -c FILE] --> TRUE if FILE exists and is a character special file [ -e FILE] --> TRUE if FILE exists
+[ -f FILE] --> TRUE if FILE exists and is a regular file .... please check website
 ```